Phone: 761-6052 #2207

 Degrees and Certifications:

-Outside of the Greenburgh School District she is part of the International English Honor Society (Sigma Tau Delta) and the International Honor Society of Education (Kappa Delta Pi).
+Outside of the Greenburgh School District, she is part of the International English Honor Society (Sigma Tau Delta) and the International Honor Society of Education (Kappa Delta Pi).
 Her philosophy of teaching is not to teach students "what" to think, but to teach students "how" to think for themselves.
+She is also blessed to help guide the English Department in curriculum planning and data collection as our department's Lead Teacher/ PLC Leader for both middle and high school secondary grades 7-12.